 What is a Watering Hole Attack?

-A targeted attack designed to compromise users within a specific industry or function by infecting websites they typically visit and luring them to a malicious site.
+A watering hole attack is a targeted attack designed to compromise users within a specific industry or group of users by infecting websites they typically visit and luring them to a malicious site.
+The end goal is to infect the users computer and gain access to the organizations network.
 Watering Hole attacks, also known as strategic website compromise attacks, are limited in scope as they rely on an element of luck.
 They do however become more effective, when combined with email prompts to lure users to websites.

 Attackers that are attempting opportunistic watering hole attacks for financial gain or to build their botnet can achieve this by compromising popular consumer websites.
 But the targeted attackers that are after more than financial gains tend to focus on public websites that are popular in a particular industry, such as an industry conference, industry standards body, or a professional discussion board.
 They will look for a known vulnerability on the website, compromise the site, and infect it with their malware before they lie in wait for baited users.